git-ftp/git-ftp/README.md

 git config git-ftp.password "secr3t"

 # Upload all files
-git ftp init
+git-ftp init

 # Or if the files are already there
-git ftp catchup
+git-ftp catchup

 # Work and deploy
 echo "new content" >> index.txt
-git commit index.txt -m "Add new content" git ftp push
+git commit index.txt -m "Add new content" git-ftp push
 # 1 file to sync:
 # [1 of 1] Buffered for upload 'index.txt'.
 # Uploading ...